NLxAROSA/ChromaDash/README.md

 2. Select your device in Synapse, go to the 'Chroma apps' tab and enable Chroma Apps.

 If all went well, you should now be up and running!

+# Additional information

+* See http://www.projectcarsgame.com for more info on Project CARS.
+* See http://developer.razerzone.com/chroma/ for more info on Razer Chroma SDK.